Changing the Color of the Navigation Buttons

 Task

 If previous modifications have been made by PastPerfect staff or someone in your organization, the hex codes referenced in these steps may not be the same as the hex codes in your Custom CSS field.
+Your colors may also be listed in a different format, such as rgb(0, 0, 0) or rgba(0, 0, 0, 0.5).

-1. Sign in to https://admin.pastperfectonline.com.
+1. Sign in to admin.pastperfectonline.com.

 2. Select the CSS tab.